IBM/secure-and-personalize-your-app-using-appid/README.md

     $ cd front-end-service
     $ cp .env.sample .env

-   Update the environment file(.env) with appropriate values.
+   Update the environment file(.env) with appropriate values with appropriate values of App ID credentials and URL of previously deployed services.

    ***Deploy service***